-Although most other cities wouldn’t think of Portland as a dynamic sports town, the passion runs deep in Rose City.
+Although most other cities might not think of Portland as a dynamic sports town, passion runs deep in the Rose City.
 Check out:

 As far as weather goes, everything you’ve heard is true i.e. it rains a lot here.
 It’s not like rain in the Midwest or on the East Coast though — typically it’s a persistent, grey, soggy drizzle with some breaks and heavier downpours intermixed.
 Despite what you’ve heard, it’s not looked down upon to use an umbrella, although many people forgo serious rain gear for shorter trips.
 Honestly, our best advice is to wear some mostly waterproof, relatively flat shoes and layer sweaters and jackets that don’t absorb tons of water.
 You’d be amazed what a difference dry feet and a warm core make.

-On the other hand, Portland has an average of 144 days of sunshine, almost all between the months of May and October.
+On the other hand, Portland has, on average, 144 days of sunshine, almost all between the months of May and October.
 Like, our summers might be some of the best in the world.
-Styles still tend to be pretty casual, but you’ll see a lot of sunburns after the first nice weekend, so sunscreen is always in (especially after you haven’t seen the sun for several months).
+Styles still tend to be pretty casual, but you’ll see a lot of sunburns after the first nice weekend, so sunscreen is always in fashion.
 Although Portland summers are very agreeable, in the last decade we’ve seen an increase in high temperature days and wildfires, which can wreak havoc on air quality.

-Some general items and styles that are always in: clogs, plaid shirts, Blazers gear, Timbers gear, reflective biking attire, Dr. Martens, anything Nike or Adidas, wool sweaters, Pendleton, jeans, beanies, dogs, glasses, beards, buns, bangs, overalls, oversized jackets, tats, and taking your style a little too seriously.
+Some general items and styles that are always in: clogs, plaid shirts, Blazers gear, Timbers gear, reflective biking attire, Dr. Martens, Blundstones, Birkenstocks, anything Nike, Adidas or Columbia, wool sweaters, Pendleton, jeans, beanies, dogs, glasses, beards, buns, bangs, overalls, oversized jackets, tattoos, and taking your style a little too seriously.

 Relocating to Portland?
 Here are some recommendations from our crew: